freqtrade/freqtrade/docs/strategy-customization.md

 The Metadata-dict should not be modified and does not persist information across multiple calls.
 Instead, have a look at the section [Storing information](strategy-advanced.md#Storing-information)

+## Strategy file loading

+By default, freqtrade will attempt to load strategies from all `.py` files within `user_data/strategies`.

+Assuming your strategy is called `AwesomeStrategy`, stored in the file `user_data/strategies/AwesomeStrategy.py`, then you can start freqtrade with `freqtrade trade --strategy AwesomeStrategy`.
+Note that we're using the class-name, not the file name.

+You can use `freqtrade list-strategies` to see a list of all strategies Freqtrade is able to load (all strategies in the correct folder).
+It will also include a "status" field, highlighting potential problems.

+???
+Hint "Customize strategy directory"
+    You can use a different directory by using `--strategy-path user_data/otherPath`.
+This parameter is available to all commands that require a strategy.

 ## Informative Pairs